-Spanish tile flooring is a popular option due to its varieties in color and shapes.
+Spanish tile flooring is a popular option due to its variety in color and shapes.
 Not only is this floor unique and attractive, but it has many added benefits.
 Many people opt for Spanish tile flooring because it’s a solid color throughout the body of the tile.
 Many companies use materials that are great for the environment and offer various textures.
 Also, with proper installation, some Spanish tiles are even used in climates with freeze cycles.
 Popular styles include Talavera, Cement Tile, and Saltillo tile flooring.

 Spanish tile elements come in a variety of color palettes.
-The authentic look is rustic colors including neutral and earthy tones.
-These colors range from warm tans, terracotta reds, and orange, to peach tones.
+The authentic look is rustic colors, including neutral and earthy tones.
+These colors range from warm tans, terracotta reds, and orange to peach tones.
 However, some people opt for splashes of bright colors to mix things up.
 Dare to be bold!